Skip to content

 Hierarchy

-Like other mise config, shell aliases are inherited from parent directories.
+Like other mise config, shell aliases from parent directories are available in child directories.
 A child directory can override a parent's alias:

 toml